-- 1. The Company has adopted Ind AS notified under Section 133 of the Companies Act read with the Companies (Indian Accounting Standards) Rules, 2015 as amended, from April 1, 2019 and the effective date of such transition is April 1, 2018.
+- 1. Our Company has adopted Ind AS notified under Section 133 of the Companies Act read with the Companies (Indian Accounting Standards) Rules, 2015 as amended, from April 1, 2019 and the effective date of such transition is April 1, 2018.
 Such transition has been carried out from the erstwhile Accounting Standards notified under the Companies Act.
 Accordingly, the impact of transition has been recorded in the opening reserves as at April 1, 2018 and the corresponding figures, presented in these results, have been restated/reclassified.
-Therefore, the Financial Information on March 31, 2020 is not comparable with previous years Financial Information. - 2.
+Therefore, the financial information on June 30, 2020 and March 31, 2020 is not comparable with previous years financial information. - 2.
 Financial assets includes cash and cash equivalents, bank balance other than cash and cash equivalents, loans, investments and other financial assets. - 3.
 Non-Financial assets includes current tax assets, deferred tax assets, property plant and equipment, intangible assets and other non-financial assets - 4.
 Financial liabilities includes debt securities, borrowings (other than debt securities), deposits, subordinated liabilities and other financial liabilities. - 5.
 Non-Financial liabilities include provisions and other non-financial liabilities. - 6.
 "Asset under Management" refers to gross loans including interest receivable without considering the impact of impairment loss allowance and effective interest rate. - 7.
-Debt Securities does not include unclaimed matured debentures and interest thereon amounting to ₹353.57 Lakhs.
+Debt Securities does not include unclaimed matured debentures and interest thereon amounting to ₹ 407.91 Lakhs as on June 30, 2020 and ₹ 353.57 Lakhs as on March 31, 2020.